 www.turris.cz) to IP addresses (e.g.

-Plain DNS responds have a big problem.
+Plain DNS responses have a big problem.
 Their data is transmitted without any measure for their integrity.
-It means if it is changed during the transfer you can’t detect it any way.
-Some “bad guy” sitting on the wire can send you his own DNS record instead the true one and you have no chance to disclose it.
-This attack is denoted as DNS spoofing.
+It means if it is changed during the transfer you can’t detect it in any way.
+Some “bad guy” sitting on the wire can send you his own DNS record instead of the true one and you have no chance to disclose it.
+This attack is known as DNS spoofing.

-For example, you requests the IP address(es) for
+For example, you request the IP address(es) for